Financial Review Rich List: Background and history

 The Financial Review Rich List was first published in 1984 as the BRW Rich 100, with an entry point of A$10 million, that profiled 144 people and 20 families.

 In 2008 it was the first time in more than 20 years that Kerry or James Packer had not headed the list.
 Andrew Forrest was listed as the richest person in Australia, with a net worth estimated at A$9.41 billion, with James Packer listed third with A$6.1 billion.
 In 2009 Pratt was top of the list with A$4.3 billion.
 In 2010, the founder of Westfield, Frank Lowy, who has appeared on the list every year, was Australia's richest individual with an assessed personal net worth of A$5.04 billion.
 Rinehart held the mantle between 2011 and 2015; and Triguboff in 2016.
 Pratt held the mantle again, between 2017 and 2019.
-Rinehart returned in 2020 as Australia's wealthiest individual, and retained the mantle in 2021.
+Rinehart returned in 2020 as Australia's wealthiest individual, and retained the mantle in every year since.

 The list has sometimes caught the ire of those profiled.
 In an essay celebrating the 25th anniversary of the BRW, Jefferson Penberthy, the founding editor of the BRW Rich 100 wrote that Australian entrepreneur Dick Smith, at one stage valued at A$50 million, did not want to appear on the list.
 When told that the cut off was A$35 million, Smith publicly divested A$20 million to charities.

 The Financial Review Rich List excludes individuals who have renounced their Australian citizenship.
 For example, despite Rupert Murdoch being born in Australia and having a personal net wealth of US$7.6 billion in 2011, due to Murdoch becoming a naturalised US citizen in 1985, he was excluded from the list.

 The BRW Rich Families List was first published annually between 2008 and 2015.
 In every year of its publication the Smorgon family has headed the list, with estimated wealth of A$2.74 billion in 2015 spread across seven branches of the family.
 In 2015 the list comprised fifty families with an entry point of A$302 million.
 The families list has not been published in hard copy or online since 2015.

-On 4 March 2016, Fairfax Media announced the closure of the BRW website, and redirected the site to a new section of The Australian Financial Review.
+On 4 March 2016, Fairfax Media announced the closure of the BRW website, and redirected the site to a new section of the Australian Financial Review.
 Rich lists are now published in The Australian Financial Review Magazine and in 2017 were rebranded as the Financial Review Rich List.

 The Financial Review Rich List is one list in a series of lists published by the Financial Review and/or were previously published by the BRW.
 Other lists included: